psycedelicAI/high-security-facility-concept/docs/operations/facility-chessboard-coordinate-layer.md

 - overloaded squares
 - hidden coordinate transformations
 - conflicting map orientations
+- excessive task states
+- long scrolling instructions
-- excessive information on one screen
+- reliance on memory
+- silent device failure

 > **The operational grid may abstract the facility for outsiders, but it must clarify the facility for authorized operators.**